MrR0807/Notes/Golang/pitfals.md

 	}
 ```
 * Use errors.Is when you are looking for a specific instance or specific values.
 Use errors.As when you are looking for a specific type.
+* Sometimes you find yourself wrapping multiple errors with the same message - you can simplify by using defer.